Don’t wait to implement the new lease accounting standard

 Contact me or another member of Kaufman Rossin’s assurance and advisory team to learn more about new lease accounting standards and how we can help you understand their potential impact on your balance sheet and financial statements.

-Tanya Ferreiro, CPA, is a Management Principal, Assurance & Advisory Services at Kaufman Rossin, one of the Top 100 CPA and advisory firms in the U.S.
+Tanya Ferreiro, CPA, is a Principal, Assurance & Advisory Services at Kaufman Rossin, one of the Top 100 CPA and advisory firms in the U.S.

 1. Casey Stewart says: